 Easy Solution: This is an easy one!
 Locate a plot of land that receives full-sun during the spring and summer months - and plant your garlic there!
 If you have shade trees on your property, seek a different location such as a community garden or neighbors to grow garlic.
 To measure hours of sunlight in your garden, start early in the morning right after the sun rises.
 Take note of the garden sunlight exposure at that time.
 Are there shadows?
 Then make a note of whether it's in full sun, partial shade, filtered/dappled sun, or full shade.
 For a more sophisticated solution, traditional physical modeling tools such as sun angle calculators, sun path diagrams, sundials, and heliodons can be used as resources for performing daylighting analyses.

 MISTAKE #2: NOT SELECTING the LARGEST and BEST SEED GARLIC for PLANTING

-Overview: Unlike carrot seeds or kale seeds, planting LARGE garlic cloves, that store more energy, typically have more growth potential as compared to the smaller cloves.
+Overview: Unlike carrot seeds or kale seeds which are uniformly tiny, planting LARGE garlic cloves, that store more energy, typically have more growth potential as compared to the smaller cloves.
 Planting small garlic cloves will often result in a garlic plant with small bulbs and small cloves**.